Cretanian/starter-hugo-research-groupV2/content/en/authors/Stylianos-Stamatakis/_index.md

 user_groups:
   - BS Students
   - Researchers
-  - Visitors
-  - Alumni

 ---

 After finishing my bachelor's degree in Computer Science, I fell in love with the data engineering world and the information technology field in general.
 I also enjoy working with new technologies in IoT-Enabled Smart Buildings.
 In this thesis, I have successfully modeled with precision the interior of buildings using the FIWARE-NGSI protocol.
 To succeed, I extended the basic building data model provided by the FIWARE foundation and created data models by considering spatial properties.
-I demonstrate our modeling approach by implementing a prototype using the NGSI-based Orion context broker.
-In my spare time, I enjoy learning new things about data engineering technologies, training, and playing Dungeon and Dragons with my friends!
+I demonstrate our modeling approach using the NGSI-based Orion context broker.
+In my spare time, I enjoy training, and playing Dungeon and Dragons with my friends!

 **BSc Thesis title**: Prototyping smart community IoT applications via the NGSI protocol (2021-2022)